• Hungarian Language

 Cons

-• Hypoallergenic: Chesapeake Bay Retriever dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Chesapeake Bay Retriever dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Chesapeake Bay Retriever breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Chesapeake Bay Retriever breed.

-• Weight Gain Potential / Prone to Obesity: Average to High: If you don't pay attention to the Chesapeake Bay Retriever's weight, he can easily gain weight.
+• Obesity Tendency: Average to High: If you don't pay attention to the Chesapeake Bay Retriever's weight, he can easily gain weight.

 • Impulse to Wander or Roam: The wanderlust potential of the Chesapeake Bay Retriever is strong enough to escape from home.